Have questions? We're here.

 Start Planning My Trip

-Estancias can be found in the Pampa, Patagonia, or in other regions, though they all, besides offering comfortable lodging, give the visitor the chance of taking part in the typical Argentinian field activities.
+An estancia Argentina can be found in the Pampa, Patagonia, or in other regions, and besides offering comfortable lodging, they give visitors the chance of taking part in typical Argentinian field activities.

-The guests can go horse riding, take part in sports, go on excursions to observe the fauna and flora, and share in the daily chores of the Gauchos working in the fields.
+Guests can go horse riding, take part in sports, go on excursions to observe fauna and flora, and share in the daily chores of the Gauchos working in the fields.

-The usual tasks are driving the cattle, sheep shearing, and branding the animals and the cattle.
-It is also normal to witness a taming or a show of horsemanship, a "Payada" - a competition of improvised verses sung to guitar music - amongst other activities related to the field and local folklore.
+The usual tasks are driving the cattle, sheep shearing, and branding the animals and cattle.
+It is also common to witness taming or a show of horsemanship, a "Payada" — a competition of improvised verses sung to guitar music — amongst other activities related to the field and local folklore.

-Staying in an Estancia, one can enjoy an exquisite gastronomy based on the excellent meats and famous Argentinian wines.
-Think of the Estancia as the production centre where the meat that has achieved an excellent worldwide reputation comes from.
-Therefore an "asado de tira" (crosscut ribs), the "Achuras", or an Argentinian style "Bife" will be made of the best you can find.
+Staying in an Argentina estancia, visitors can enjoy exquisite gastronomy based on excellent meats and famous Argentinian wines.
+Think of the estancia as the production center where the meat that has achieved worldwide reputation originates.
+Therefore, an "asado de tira" (crosscut ribs), the "Achuras," or an Argentinian-style "Bife" will be of the finest quality.

-The arrival of the Estancias brought about the transformation of the large empty spaces that made up rural Argentina converting it into a rational area of production, placing the country amongst the foremost meat and grain producers in the world.
+The arrival of the estancias in Argentina brought about the transformation of the large empty spaces of rural Argentina, converting them into rational areas of production and placing the country amongst the foremost meat and grain producers in the world.

-Another central figure in the life of these Estancias is the "Estanciero or Hacendado" (rancher), the owner of the land and cattle.
-In better times, when the mansions that today serve as lodging for the visitor were built, it was common practice for the Estancieros to spend a lot of time, autumn or winter, in Paris or London, and return in spring and summer to take care of their possessions in Argentina.
+Another central figure in the life of the estancias is the "Estanciero or Hacendado" (rancher), the owner of the land and cattle.
+In better times, when the mansions that today serve as lodging for the visitor were built, it was common practice for the Estancieros to spend autumn or winter in Paris or London, and return in spring and summer to care for their possessions in Argentina.

-The modern technologies that have been implemented in the agricultural establishments, and the needs of the international market, made the Hacendados realise that they needed to devote more time to agricultural exploitation.
-They understood that the exceptional land and weather conditions were not enough to ensure profitability, that a rational administration was also necessary.
+Modern technologies implemented in agricultural establishments and the demands of the international market made the Hacendados realize that they needed to devote more time to agricultural exploitation.
+They understood that the exceptional land and weather conditions were not enough to ensure profitability — rational administration was also necessary.

 Today, all these establishments have agriculturists and administrators, and the Hacendados spend their time between their land and the city.

-In other words, the mansions and little palaces of European style and elegance, vestiges of the colonial times with a creole ambience, built by the pioneers in the framework of a prodigious nature, make up the suggestive and touristic proposal of the Argentinian Estancias.
-Many Tour Operators who organize excursions to Argentina include tours to the Estancias, offering their clients the possibility of staying in such a place and enjoying a very special type of holiday, or simply knowing a different place that is typical in Argentina.
+In other words, the mansions and palaces of European style and elegance, vestiges of colonial times with a creole ambience, built by pioneers within a prodigious natural setting, now make up the suggestive and touristic proposal of the Argentinian estancias.
+Many tour operators who organize excursions to Argentina include tours to the estancias, offering their clients the possibility of staying in such a place and enjoying a very special type of holiday, or simply discovering a unique lifestyle that is typical of Argentina.

-One of the main purposes of this type of tourism is to come into contact with a unique environment, living the customs and traditions of the Argentinian countryside and participating in a wide range of sports and leisure activities.
+One of the main purposes of this type of tourism is to connect with a unique environment, living the customs and traditions of the Argentinian countryside and participating in a wide range of sports and leisure activities.

-The Estancias give the visitor the possibility of sharing moments in the daily life of the Gaucho, working their long days in the saddle.
+The estancias give visitors the possibility of sharing moments in the daily life of the Gaucho, working long days in the saddle.

 The horses, brought by the Spanish Conquistadors in 1536, started to play a more important role after the first attempt to found Buenos Aires failed.
-From then on, their numbers grew at a vertiginous rate on the immense plains of the Pampa.
+From then on, their numbers grew rapidly on the immense plains of the Pampa.
 Their easy adaptation to this new habitat gave birth to a new breed of creole horses.

-The descendants of those Gauchos, today's creole countrymen, and of those horses, still carry on their task in the fields.
-They can still be seen in the Argentinian Estancias, carrying on an the traditions of their forefathers.
+The descendants of those Gauchos, today’s creole countrymen, and of those horses, still carry on their tasks in the fields.
+They can still be seen in Argentinian estancias, preserving the traditions of their forefathers.

-In this way, what may seem audacious is just experience and ability that have accumulated throughout time.
-To understand it one only needs to observe the colts being broken in, witness the rodeo of hundreds of cattle being driven to their destination, the thrilling spectacle of the cattle branding, and the skill and mastery the countrymen show when handling their horses, as though it were a game or a contest to prove who is the best.
+In this way, what may seem audacious is just experience and ability accumulated throughout time.
+To understand it, one only needs to observe colts being broken in, witness the rodeo of hundreds of cattle driven to their destination, or admire the mastery of horsemanship during branding.

-The Estancias are agricultural establishments with a unique way of life where old traditions are still maintained and respected.
-It is understandable that certain behavior and etiquette are expected of the visitor.
+The estancias are agricultural establishments with a unique way of life where old traditions are still maintained and respected.

-The Estancias are an integral part of the history of Argentina and, even today, play an active part in the country's economy.
-Since the end of the last century, many Estancias have been built throughout the territory, from the northern Valle de Lerma, in the province of Salta, to the southernmost region, in Tierra del Fuego.
+The estancias are an integral part of Argentina’s history and, even today, play an active role in the country’s economy.
+Since the end of the last century, numerous estancias have been built throughout the territory, from the northern Valle de Lerma in Salta to the southernmost region in Tierra del Fuego.

 Want to Go?